krishna-k31/Serverless-Video-Analysis-Pipeline-on-AWS/README.md

 # Serverless-Video-Analysis-Pipeline-on-AWS

 This project focuses on building a scalable and cost-effective serverless application for video analysis using AWS Lambda and supporting AWS services.
+Conducted load testing on the serverless, auto-scaling video processing pipeline to evaluate its ability to handle 100 simultaneous requests within a 200-second timeframe.

 ## Project Overview